GarryChen-site/binarymusings/content/posts/rust/rust-quickly-start-17.md

 In the previous article, we delved deeply into slices, comparing arrays, lists, strings, and their relationships with slices and slice references.
 Today, we will continue discussing another extremely important collection container in Rust: HashMap, or hash tables.

 If we talk about the most important and frequently appearing data structures in software development, hash tables definitely rank among them.
 Many programming languages even incorporate hash tables as a built-in data structure into the core of the language.
-For example, PHP's associative arrays, Python's dictionaries, JavaScript's objects and Maps.
+For example, PHP's associative `array`, Python's `dict`, JavaScript's `object` and `Map`.

 In a [CppCon 2017](youtube.com/watch?t=210&v=ncHmEUmJZf4&feature=youtu.be) talk by Google engineer Matt Kulukundis, it was mentioned that 1% of CPU time on Google's servers worldwide is spent on hash table computations, and over 4% of memory is used to store hash tables.
 This sufficiently demonstrates the importance of hash tables.